leno12/OOP2/docs/README.md

 * *Protocol without serialization* - Instead of using serialization to convert between bytes and objects, find a more efficient way to encode and decode packets yourself.
 * *Live data as line chart* - Instead of merely displaying live data in a table, a line chart should show data from the last 10 minutes or so.
 The chart should be updated every few seconds.
 * *Line chart with multiple sensors* - The user can select multiple sensors to be displayed in one line chart.
 If two metrics are selected, the scale of one metric is displayed on the left side of the chart and the other metric on the right side.
+* *Job overview in the GUI* - Add an additional tab to the GUI containing a list of similarity jobs that have been processed by this client.
+When a job is completed, its parameters (sensor, timespan, interval etc...) get appended to this list.

 # Grading Scheme
 There are a total of 100 points to be achieved, with each assignment counting 50 points.
 The points you get on an assignment including bonus points cannot exceed 60 points.
 The final grade depends on the overall number of points you achieve: